datahub-project/datahub/metadata-ingestion/cli-ingestion.md

 datahub version
 # If you see "command not found", try running this instead: python3 -m datahub version
 ```
-Check out the [CLI Installation Guide](../docs/cli.md#installation) for more reference.
+Check out the [CLI Installation Guide](../docs/cli.md#installation) for more installation options and troubleshooting tips.

 After that, install the required plugin for the ingestion.